ForNeVeR/Cesium/docs/architecture-sets.md

   Not every C construct allows to use dynamically-calculated size (in particular, it's impossible for pointer-dependent arrays embedded into structures), so this architecture doesn't support all the C standard.
 It still should be practical for many applications.

   **This architecture is machine-independent** and results in producing of an Any CPU-targeting assembly.
-- **Wide** architecture **is not implemented, yet** (see #TODO), and uses the fixed pointer size of 64 bits on all computers.
+- **Wide** architecture **is not implemented, yet** (see issue #354), and uses the fixed pointer size of 64 bits on all computers.
 This allows it to cover all the features of the C standard, for the cost of some redundancy on 32-bit architectures, and slightly different method signatures for .NET interop.

   **This architecture is machine-independent** and results in producing of an Any CPU-targeting assembly.